Child support in the United States: Paternity fraud, not-adopted, non-biological children

 Paternity questions which complicate the issue of child support can be due to incorrect information, fraudulent intent, or default judgements.
-Paternity fraud mainly affects four groups of individuals: the defrauded party forced to pay support for a child that is not biologically his, the child potentially deprived of a relationship with his/her biological father, the biological father who may have lost a relationship with his child, and the mother of the child in question.

-The non-biological father may be liable for child support even if paternity fraud is proven as some jurisdictions limit the amount of time allowed to challenge paternity.
-In most jurisdictions the courts can declare the male who acts as the child's father to be the father through the equitable operation of an estoppel.
-Once a man declares a child as his offspring and lives with the child for a period of time the court may assign the putative father all of the obligations of parenthood even if the child is not biologically his.
+Misattributed paternity refers to any situation where the incorrect man is identified as or determined by a court to be the father of a child that is not biologically his.
+Misattributed paternity often occurs as result of unintentional error, typically on the part of the birth mother.
+In contrast, paternity fraud occurs when a man is deliberately misled to believe or misidentified as the father of a child that is not biologically his.
+Financial incentives, such as child support, are often perceived to be a major motivation for a birth mother to commit paternity fraud.
+The non-biological father may be liable for child support even if paternity fraud is proven as many jurisdictions limit the amount of time allowed to challenge paternity.
+In most jurisdictions, the courts can declare the male who acts as the child's father to be the father through the equitable operation of an estoppel.
+Once a man declares a child as his offspring and lives with the child for a period of time, the court may assign the putative father all of the obligations of parenthood even if the child is not biologically his.